What is scholarly literature?

 They are sources that:

 Review articles (systematic reviews, literature reviews, comprehensive narrative reviews, etc.)

 Databases (PubMed, Embase, etc.)

 Tertiary sources consist of information which is a distillation and collection of primary and secondary sources.

 They aim to provide a broad overview of a topic, or data, already proven facts, and definitions, often presented in a convenient form.
 They provide no new information

 Reference works (encyclopedias, textbooks, guides, handbooks)

 Point of care resources (Micromedex, UpToDate, Facts & Comparisons)

-When searching for literature, you will want to consider the following secondary sources: PubMed, Embase and Scopus.
+When searching for pharmacy-related scholarly information or literature, you will want to consider the following secondary sources: PubMed and Embase.

 PubMed and Embase have a number of similarities.
 Both databases: